hakonhagland/sgtk/README.md

 ```

 Note: It is important that you link with `libsgtk.so` before you link
-with the GTK3 libraries.
+with the GTK3 libraries in the above command.
 So
 ```
 gcc -I"$INSTALL_PATH" -L"$INSTALL_PATH"/lib test.c `pkg-config --libs
 gtk+-3.0` -lsgtk